Michelle Filling-Brown, PhD

 In her publication “Images that Sell: The Black Female Body Imag(in)ed in 1960s and 1970s Magazine Advertisements” in Imagining the Black Female Body: Reconciling Image in Print and Visual Culture (Carol Henderson-Belton, ed., Palgrave Macmillan, 2010), Filling-Brown examines the iconography of black beauty as it became interconnected with social and political aesthetics of the era.

-Filling-Brown also serves as the Artistic Director for the English Department’s Theater Program and oversees both theater curriculum and the student productions.
-As a classically-trained dancer, she choreographs Cabrini student musical productions.
-Additionally, she hosts the Department of English’s annual One-Act Play Festival, which features staged readings of students’ scripts.
+Filling-Brown also has been very involved with the English Department’s Theater Program.
+For many years she choreographed the Cabrini student musical productions.
+Additionally, she started the Department of English’s annual One-Act Play Festival, which features staged readings of students’ scripts and the presentation of the Phillip M. Cook Aspiring Playwright Awards.

 Filling-Brown earned Doctoral and Master’s degrees in English from the University of Delaware, and a Bachelor’s in English education from West Chester University.